xinlingl/Intra-Tumor-heterogeneity-assessment/README.md

 **step 6: Extract allelic counts from mutation file**

 Use bcftools to extract reference and variance allele counts of each somatic mutation in the mutation file.
-Somatic mutations on X and Y chromosome and mitochondria are excluded for simplicity.

 <br />